Fector101/Laner/README.md

 # How to Use Laner

-Laner is a fast and secure file-sharing application that allows seamless file transfer between your PC and phone over a local network.
+Laner is a fast and secure file-sharing application that allows seamless file transfer between your PC and phone and vice-verse over a local network.
 Here's how to use both the desktop and phone versions effectively:

 ---